 ArcSDE populates the raster blocks table according to a declining resolution pyramid.
-The height of the pyramid is determined by the number of levels specified by the application.
-The application, such as ArcToolbox or ArcCatalog, may allow you to define the levels, or it may request that ArcSDE calculate them, or it may offer both possible choices.
+The number of levels specified by the application determines the height of the pyramid.
+The application, such as ArcCatalog, may allow you to define the levels, request that ArcSDE calculate them, or offer both possible choices.